akka/akka-projection/docs/src/main/paradox/grpc.md

 Filters can be used when a consumer is only interested in a subset of the entities.
 The filters can be defined on both the producer side and on the consumer side, and they can be changed at runtime.

+By default, all events are emitted, and filters selectively choose what events to filter out.
+For some of the filters it is useful to first define a @apidoc[ConsumerFilter.excludeAll](ConsumerFilter$) filter and then selectively include events.
+For example to only include events from topics matching topic filters.

 @@@ note

 The purpose of filters is to toggle if all events for the entity are to be emitted or not.